zenphantom/ml-git/README.md

 ### How to configure

-1 - As ml-git leverages git to manage ML entities metadata, it is necessary to configure user name and email address:
+1 - As ML-Git leverages git to manage ML entities metadata, it is necessary to configure user name and email address:

 ```
 $ git config --global user.name "Your User"